greglook/blocks/README.md

 Internally, blocks either have a buffer holding the data in memory, or a reader function which can be invoked to create new input streams for the block content.
-Blocks can be treated as pending values; a block with in-memory content is a _literal block_ while a block with a reader function is a _lazy block_.
+A block with in-memory content is a _literal block_ while a block with a reader is a _lazy block_.
 Dereferencing a literal block returns its content, while lazy blocks contain `nil`.

 ```clojure
 ; hello is a literal block, whose content is an immutable byte sequence: